 The Metropolitan Airports Commission is a self-funded public corporation, using rents and fees paid by airport users, not general tax dollars, to fund operations.
 Capital improvements are funded through Passenger Facilities Charges, aviation grants, bonding and revenues generated through airport operations.

-The Metropolitan Airports Commission's strategic plan includes seven foundational pillars for successfully running a large airport system as well as three focus areas that reflect current industry, social, economic and regional trends.
+The Metropolitan Airports Commission's strategic plan includes our purpose statement, our four foundational values and five focus areas that reflect current industry, social, economic and regional trends.

 On average, prior to the COVID-19 pandemic, more than 400,000 landings and takeoffs (aircraft operations) occurred at MSP every year.
 Those numbers are recovering.
 Most operations occur during daytime hours.
 However, to accommodate cargo business and flight schedule changes, some overnight operations are necessary.